lxndr/gswatcher/README.md

 ### For users

 This project isn't actively developed.
-If you have interest to add or update support for specific game, please, right a ticket.
+If you have interest adding or updating support for specific game, please, write a ticket.
 Also, feel free to fork and create a MR.

 ### Development